haunteringj/jay/content/Projects/Phishing Detection Using Machine-Learning.md

+---
+title: Phishing Detection Using Machine-Learning
+---

 This project aimed to develop a machine-learning algorithm capable of classifying phishing domains effectively.
 Combining research, implementation, and evaluation, it highlights key findings, challenges, and areas for future exploration.

 Below is a synthesised overview of the project.